Zhuinden/flowless/README.md

 ## Using Flow

-Currently it's not set up to be added through Gradle, so you'd have to copy the sources.
+Currently **Flowless** is not set up to be added through Gradle, so you'd have to copy the sources.
 I'm working on that...
 I think.

 Then, install Flow into your Activity: